matthew813709/Java/AsciiTree.md

 ## <strong> Features </strong> ##
 • Prints out an ASCII image
-• Uses a print statement to dispay text
+• Uses a print statement to display text